nahtethan/dxg-display/e-reader/BOOX96en.md

-# Using Onyx BOOX N96 E-reader As Windows PC Monitor #
+# Using Onyx BOOX N96 & M96 E-reader As Windows PC Monitor #
 ## Installation ##
-1. Install [TwoDG2.apk](https://raw.githubusercontent.com/nahtethan/dxg-display/master/00-binary/TwoDG2.apk) on Onyx BOOX N96.
+1. Install [TwoDG2.apk](https://raw.githubusercontent.com/nahtethan/dxg-display/master/00-binary/TwoDG2.apk) on Onyx BOOX N96 or M96.
 Note：
 If you have authorized APK pre-installed, please skip this step.
 Above download link is a demo version that duplicates only half of the PC screen on e-reader.
 Full-screen version can be purchased at [Amazon](https://www.amazon.com/dp/B06XVH7YC7) or [Taobao](https://item.taobao.com/item.htm?id=520024244524).